 Ambition Scaling: Moving the Target as Model Capability Increases¶

 Each developer carries an implicit delegation frontier: tasks on one side are "reasonable to hand to an agent", tasks on the other are "not yet".
-When a model release moves the frontier, the gain is consumed in one of two ways:
+When a model release moves the frontier, you spend the gain in two ways:

 - Hold ambition constant — same tasks, faster.
-Gain is bounded speedup.
+The gain is a bounded speedup.

-- Move the target — rescope previously-uneconomic tasks.
-Gain is a step change in what gets attempted.
+- Move the target — rescope previously uneconomic tasks.
+The gain is a step change in what you attempt.

-Cursor's March 2026 telemetry across 500 companies on Opus 4.5 and GPT-5.2 shows both: weekly messages per user rose 44% immediately, but "high complexity" messages surged +68% after a 4–6 week lag, versus only +22% for "low complexity" (Melas-Kyriazi, 2026).
+Cursor's March 2026 telemetry across 500 companies on Opus 4.5 and GPT-5.2 shows both.
+Weekly messages per user rose 44% immediately.
+"High complexity" messages surged 68% after a 4 to 6 week lag, versus only 22% for "low complexity" (Melas-Kyriazi, 2026).
 The authors frame this as Jevons-paradox-shaped: "gains in efficiency increase total consumption rather than reducing it."

 graph TD